 Teens with Marfan syndrome must be followed closely by a team of doctors.
 Because teens' bodies grow and change so quickly, most teens will need echocardiograms at least once a year, plus frequent eye and bone exams.
 This helps doctors stay on top of any new problems.

 Teens with Marfan syndrome who are nearsighted will probably have to wear glasses or contact lenses.
-If the lens of the eye becomes severely dislocated or if there are other complications, surgery may be necessary to fix eye problems.
+If the lens of the eye becomes significantly dislocated or if there are other complications, surgery may be necessary.

 Teens who develop scoliosis may have to wear a special back brace.
 Sometimes severe cases of scoliosis and chest wall problems may require surgery.
 Some people may also choose to have surgery for cosmetic reasons.